HilebertSpace/Theses-On-Feuerbach/CONTRIBUTING.md

 ## I have any thoughts with this project(not the translation)

-Please to the Github discussion,you can start a discussion with your thought.Please not open a [Github issue](https://github.com/HilebertSpace/Theses-On-Feuerbach/issues)!
+Please to the [Github discussion](https://github.com/HilebertSpace/Theses-On-Feuerbach/discussions),you can start a discussion with your thought.Please not open a [Github issue](https://github.com/HilebertSpace/Theses-On-Feuerbach/issues)!
-Then we will act according to the discussion,for example,a pull requests.
+Then we will act according to the discussion,for example,a [pull requests](https://github.com/HilebertSpace/Theses-On-Feuerbach/pulls).

+## Label
+When you open a [Github issue](https://github.com/HilebertSpace/Theses-On-Feuerbach/issues) or [pull requests](https://github.com/HilebertSpace/Theses-On-Feuerbach/pulls),you should add a label for it.Also,you can add a right label or delete wrong label for [Github issue](https://github.com/HilebertSpace/Theses-On-Feuerbach/issues) and [pull requests](https://github.com/HilebertSpace/Theses-On-Feuerbach/pulls).The right label can save our time.About the meaning of labels,please see the https://github.com/HilebertSpace/Theses-On-Feuerbach/labels.